PeterBelmiPhoto_BW.jpg

 Education: Ph.D. in Organizational Behavior, Graduate School of Business at Stanford University.

-As the course head for the Leading Organizations Core Course and the instructor of a popular MBA elective called "Paths to Power," Peter has been celebrated for his teaching excellence.
-In 2018, Poets & Quants named him one of the "40 Best Business Professors Under 40."
-That same year, he received the University of Virginia's Mead-Colley Award, a distinction given to a Darden professor who embodies the Jeffersonian ideal of teaching.
-In 2020, Peter was honored with the Faculty Diversity Award for his "exceptional contributions to diversity, equity, and inclusion within the Darden community."
-Additionally, in both 2023 and 2024, the graduating class voted Peter as the Faculty Marshal for the Residential MBA Program, the highest honor bestowed by graduating students.
+At Darden, Belmi teaches courses on power, leadership, and organizational behavior.
+He is the course head for the FY Leading Organizations Core Course and the instructor of a popular SY MBA elective called "Paths to Power.”
+Beyond academia, he works with executives, managers, and professionals across a wide range of industries.
+He has been recognized multiple times for his impact in the classroom.
+In 2018, Poets & Quants named him one of the ‘40 Best Business Professors Under 40.’
+That same year, he received the University of Virginia’s Mead-Colley Award, a distinction given to a Darden professor who embodies the Jeffersonian ideal of teaching.
+In 2020, he was honored with the Faculty Diversity Award for his exceptional contributions to diversity, equity, and inclusion within the Darden community.
+In 2023, 2024, and 2025, the graduating class voted Belmi as Faculty Marshal for the Residential MBA Program, the highest honor bestowed by graduating students.
+Most recently, in 2025, he received the All-University Teaching Award, which recognizes the University of Virginia’s most dedicated, passionate, and creative instructors.

 Selected Publications